College of the Ozarks logo

 Is College of the Ozarks the right fit for me?

 Whether College of the Ozarks is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (12% admit rate), cost ($19,500/year out-of-state), campus culture in Point Lookout, and available programs.
+Key factors to consider: admissions selectivity (12% admit rate), avg net price ($6,100/year after aid), campus culture in Point Lookout, and available programs.
 Use CollegeCove's compare tool to weigh College of the Ozarks against similar schools side-by-side.

 Quick Facts